vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-networks/Add-AriaNetworksVcenterDataSource.md

 - Validates that network connectivity and authentication is possible to the VMware Aria Suite Lifecyle instance
 - Validates that network connectivity and authentication is possible to the VMware Aria Operations for Networks instance
 - Gathers vCenter Server details from the SDDC Manager instance
-- Adds a new vCenter Server data source for each Workload Domain
+- Adds a new vCenter Server data source from a domain

 ## Examples